 [And Paul dwelt two whole years in his own hired house,] While Paul had a good testimony to give on how he got saved, he also knew Scripture and that helped him be able to minister to more people.
 We do not need to know every line of Scripture to lead someone to Christ, we just need to tell our story, [2 Corinthians 1:5-7 For as the sufferings of Christ abound in us, so our consolation also aboundeth by Christ.
 6 And whether we be afflicted, it is for your consolation and salvation, which is effectual in the enduring of the same sufferings which we also suffer: or whether we be comforted, it is for your consolation and salvation.
 7 And our hope of you is stedfast, knowing, that as ye are partakers of the sufferings, so shall ye be also of the consolation.]

 Today’s Prayer: Jesus, Thank You for saving my life, You did the hard part when You died on the cross for me, my part was easy, all I had to do was believe in You.
-Thank You for seeing something in me that I never saw in myself, You have a purpose for me, and for that I am forever thankful, grateful, and humble as I know I am who I am because of what You have done in my life.
+Thank You for seeing something in me that I never saw in myself, You have a purpose for me, and for that I am forever thankful, grateful, and humble as I know I am only who I am because of what You have done in my life.
 Lord, forgive me for my lack of faith through my own storms, I know that You love me, and have a purpose for what I am going through.
-Give me Your power and strength to stay in the ship, moving slow and steady by faith, even if it is only the size of a mustard seed at times.
-Lift up my spirits, restore unto me the joy of my salvation, so that I may be of good cheer, and become a further witness wherever you send me.
+Give me Your power and strength to stay in the ship, moving slow and steady by faith.
+Lift up my spirits, restore unto me the joy of my salvation, so that I may be of good cheer, and become an effective witness wherever you send me.
 Help me to remove all the obstacles that keep me from hearing You, and let me not fear what man can do to me, but trust what You have done for me.
 I pray this in Your name, Jesus.
 Amen.

 God Bless You, I am praying for you,